 May 22, 2020

-Question: You mention in your article on nakedness and modesty your boyhood experience of sleeping naked.
+Question: You mention in your article on nakedness and modesty your boyhood experience of sleeping naked and that you’ve continued to do it.
 I’ve read that there are health benefits to sleeping naked and would like to try it.
 Suppose your spouse doesn’t prefer to sleep naked but you do?

-I take it that you’ve been married for a while and haven’t done this before.
+I take it that you’ve been married for a while and haven’t slept nude before.
 Changing routines can spice up a marriage.
 Just tell your spouse or partner that you’ve read about the health benefits of sleeping naked and that you’d like to try.
 Invite her or him to try it with you.
-If your spouse or partner doesn’t feel comfortable doing that, it should be okay with you.
-You sleep naked and let your partner wear pajamas.
-If the two of you are moved to have sex in bed, removing your partner’s pjs can add to the eroticism of the moment.
+If your spouse doesn’t feel comfortable doing that, it should be okay with you.
+You sleep naked and let your partner wear pajamas or a nightie.
+If the two of you are moved to have sex in bed during the night, removing your partner’s pjs can add to the eroticism of the moment.
 You might both fall asleep after sex and then both of you are cuddling naked.

-In any event, spouses or partners should share their bodies with each other, so spending time being naked for each other or with each other is a good thing.
+In any event, spouses should share their bodies with each other.
+So spending time being naked for each other or with each other is a good thing.
 Sleeping naked together is one possibility.
 Go for it!

 Sex With Family Nearby